N-dimensional maximum-entropy tomography via particle sampling: Demonstrations

-We used a Gaussian Mixture distribution as the ground truth.
-The distribution is the superposition of seven Gaussian distributions, each with a random mean and variance.
-This distribution is highly irregular for beam physics applications, but it is a good candidate for initial model testing because it is multimodal, easy to sample from, and has clear structure when projected onto lower dimensions.
-We used the Metropolis-Hastings (MH) algorithm to sample particles from the six-dimensional MENT distribution.
-We used a Gaussian jumping distribution with covariance matrix $0.1 \hat{\vect{\Sigma}}$ where $\hat{\vect{\Sigma}}$ is the covariance matrix of the target distribution.
-We simulated the projections on each iteration by running 500 parallel MCMC chains for 2000 steps to generate $10^6$ total samples.
-The starting point of each chain was sampled from a Gaussian distribution with covariance matrix $0.5 \hat{\vect{\Sigma}}$.
+Our first example uses a 6D Gaussian Mixture (GM) distribution as the ground truth.
+The distribution is the superposition of seven Gaussian distributions, each with a random mean and variance; it is a good candidate for initial testing because it is multimodal, easy to sample from, and has clear structure when projected onto lower dimensions.
+We collected the 2D marginal projections of the distribution as training data \footnote{For a fixed number of measurements $K = N (N - 1) / 2$ of a distribution without linear correlations between planes, we hypothesize that the ideal set of measurements is the set of $K$ two-dimensional marginals.}.
+We used the Metropolis-Hastings (MH) algorithm to sample from the 6D MENT distribution defined by these projections.
+We used a Gaussian prior with covariance matrix $\bm{\Sigma}$, where $\bm{\Sigma}$ is the assumed covariance matrix described above.
+We used a Gaussian jumping distribution with covariance matrix $0.25 \hat{\bm{\Sigma}}$.
+We simulated the projections on each iteration by running 500 parallel MCMC chains for 1000 steps each to generate $5 \times 10^5$ total samples.
+The starting point of each chain was sampled from a Gaussian with covariance matrix $0.25 \hat{\bm{\Sigma}}$.
+Gaussian filters were used to remove statistical noise from the binning process.

-The six-dimensional MENT algorithm converged in 1-2 epochs, each epoch taking less than 60 seconds.
-Fig.~\ref{fig:mcmc} plots the 15 pairwise projections from the trained MENT model and the true distribution.
+The MENT algorithm converged in two iterations, with each iteration taking less than one minute to complete.
+Fig.~\ref{fig:gmm} shows that the 2D projections of the reconstructed and true distributions are identical.

-The simulated projections agree with the ``measured'' projections.
-Note that phase space distributions in accelerators are typically unimodal but may develop hollow structures as they evolve in nonlinear force fields \cite{Ruisard_2020}; this structure is more difficult to reconstruct from low-dimensional views \cite{Hoover_2023, Hoover_2024_mentflow}.
+Our second example applies the same algorithm to the open-source data set and accelerator model described in \cite{Roussel_2024_6d}.
+The measurements include a set of $x$-$y$ beam images after a quadrupole magnet, transverse deflecting cavity (TDC), and dipole bend at the Argonne Wakefield Accelerator (AWA).
+In \cite{Roussel_2024_6d}, the Generative Phase Space Reconstruction (GPSR) algorithm was used to fit a 6D phase space distribution to 20 images, with each image corresponding to a different quadrupole, TDC, and dipole field strength.
+The accelerator was modeled in Bmad-X, a differentiable particle tracking code.

+We assumed the block-diagonal elements of the covariance matrix were known from previous measurements \footnote{In this case, we extracted the covariance matrix elements from the previous GPSR fit.}.
+We ran MENT for 5 iterations with learning rate $\omega = 0.25$, sampling $5 \times 10^5$ particles per iteration with 1000 parallel chains.
+With these parameters, each iteration took approximately 8 minutes on a 2021 MacBook Pro computer with an Apple M1 Max chip.
+(Tracking was performed on a CPU, not a GPU.)

+Fig.~\ref{fig:awa-proj} shows the measured and simulated images.
+Reasonable agreement is found after one or two iterations, with closer agreement after five iterations.